ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.dysonairpurifier/README.md

 * HumidifyAutoMode          , Auto / Off
 * AutoHumidificationTarget  , Auto HumidificationTarget
 * HumidificationTarget      , Manual HumidificationTarget
+* TemperatureUnit           , Unit to display temperature values in (Fan display).
 * WaterHardness             , Soft, Medium, Hard

 Possible values for these states are documented below, as far as known.